turbolinks/turbolinks-android/README.md

 ### Start the Demo Sinatra Web App

 - From the command line, change directories to `<project-root>/demoapp/server`.
-- Run `bundle`.
+- Run `bundle`
-- Run `rackup`.
+- Run `rackup --host 0.0.0.0`

-You should see a message saying what port the demo web app is running on (usually something like http://localhost:9292/).
+You should see a message saying what port the demo web app is running on.
+It usually looks like:

+`Listening on 0.0.0.0:9292`

 ### Start the Demo Android App

 - Ensure your web app and Android device are on the same network.
 - Go to [`MainActivity`](/demoapp/src/main/java/com/basecamp/turbolinks/demo/MainActivity.java).
 - Find the `BASE_URL` String at the top of the class.
-Change the IP/port of the address to your machine's IP.
+Change the IP and port of that string to match your IP and the port the Sinatra web app is running on.
 - Build/run the app to your device.

 ## Contributing